 First State Physicians is a well-established, highly-respected Chiropractic and Therapy Center in the state of Delaware with two locations; Newark (near Christiana Hospital) and Bear (Fox Run Shopping Center).
-Dr. Kevin McDermott and Dr. Todd Watson have over 30 years of experience, specializing and focusing their practice on patients involved in automobile accidents and work-related injuries.
+Dr. Kevin McDermott has many years of experience, specializing and focusing their practice on patients involved in automobile accidents and work-related injuries.

 Dr. McDermott enjoys the challenges that many of these cases present.
 He has personally worked on over three thousand workers compensation and motor vehicle accidents over the last 16 years.
 Dr. McDermott testifies regularly in court in front of the Industrial Accident Board and has also been an expert witness in several motor vehicle collision trials throughout his career.
 He performs Independent Medical Examines often, which decreases his appearance as a biased expert witness.

 First State Physicians’ team management approach begins with its massage therapists who have been trained in the most advanced areas of neuromuscular therapy and are all licensed and certified Delaware Worker’s Compensation providers.
 Dr. McDermott believes that massage therapy significantly increases his ability to treat patients and vastly improves patient compliance.
 For cases with a high level of complexity, he includes medical doctors as part of his decision making process and evaluation while always gathering notes from other providers to ensure there are no contradictory statements made in his reports.
 On multiple occasions, lawyers request Dr. McDermott’s final report over that of a medical doctor that handled the same case, due to his attention to detail and honest, professional nature.